translate/pootle/docs/server/upgrading.rst

   $ pootle migrate

-Lastly, the :ref:`upgrade command <commands#upgrade>` will perform any extra operations needed by Pootle to finish the upgrade and will record the current code build versions for Pootle and the Translate Toolkit.
+Lastly, the :command:`upgrade` command will perform any extra operations needed by Pootle to finish the upgrade and will record the current code build versions for Pootle and the Translate Toolkit.
 Before running this command please check if you are interested on running it using any of its available flags.

 .. code-block:: bash